Yet Another Helper

 The next cities the team must have visited to fulfill Paul's objective of revisiting all places of earlier ministry (Acts 15:36) were Iconium and Pisidian Antioch.
 Then, having completed phase one of this missionary journey—the consolidation of earlier victories in the war for souls— Paul was ready for phase two.
 Where to preach next?
 As he stood in Pisidian Antioch, he must have sensed that off in the distance, on a nearly direct line toward the setting sun, was the great city of Ephesus, not only a large city and an important center of Greek religion, but also a provincial capital.
 It was the seat of government for Asia, a large province occupying the western portion of Asia Minor.
 For the next sortie by gospel invaders, Ephesus must have seemed like the logical choice.
 But when Paul submitted his plan to the Holy Spirit, his divine counselor did not agree.
 The Spirit forbade Paul and his party to preach in Asia.

 Evidently Paul felt that the Spirit nevertheless seemed friendly to his overall desire to carry the gospel into new territory.
-So, instead of moving into the heart of Asia, he and Silas took a course that would lead them to lands beyond.
+So, instead of moving into the heart of Asia, he together with Silas and Timothy took a course that would lead them to lands beyond.
 The new plan that formed in their minds was to enter Bithynia, the province along the Black Sea bordering the north coast of Asia Minor.
 They started by moving north-northwestward until they reached Mysia, the northernmost region in the province of Asia.
-With rather vague boundaries, it lay along the Aegean coast just below the Dardanelles and the western half of Marmara Sea.
-The likely meaning when Paul says they "were come to Mysia" is that they proceeded north until, on their left side, they were opposite the border of this region.
-They were probably in the general vicinity of such modern cities as Eskişehir and Kütahya.
-But again, as they resolved to move forward into Bithynia, the Spirit gave them a sense of His disapproval.
+With rather vague boundaries, it lay along the Aegean coast just below the Dardanelles and the western half of the Marmara Sea.
+The likely meaning when Paul says they "were come to Mysia" is that they proceeded north until, on their left side, they were opposite the border of this region.4 They were probably in the general vicinity of such modern cities as Eskişehir and Kütahya.5 But again, as they resolved to move forward into Bithynia, the Spirit gave them a sense of His disapproval.
 The only track they felt the Spirit left open was toward the west.
-So, they turned westward toward the heart of Mysia and continued onward to its principal city, Troas, on the coast of the Aegean Sea.
+So, they turned westward and proceeded through the heart of Mysia until they reached its principal city, Troas, on the coast of the Aegean Sea.
 The expression "passing by Mysia" does not mean that they went around it, for in fact they took roads through it leading to Troas.
-It means, rather, that they passed by Mysia in their work of evangelism.
+It means, rather, that they passed by Mysia in their work of evangelism.6

 In traveling from Derbe to Troas, Paul and his team proved themselves sturdy men indeed.
-As noted earlier, the distance from Derbe to Pisidian Antioch was about 160 miles.
-Since we do not know the exact route taken, we can only estimate the distance they walked from Pisidian Antioch to Troas, but a sum of 300 miles would not be much in error.
-The whole journey from Antioch to Troas was a formidable hike of nearly 700 miles.
+As noted earlier, the distance from Derbe to Pisidian Antioch was about 170 miles.7 Since we do not know the exact route taken, we can only estimate the distance they walked from Pisidian Antioch to Troas, but a sum of three hundred miles as the crow flies would not be much in error.8 Including the 230 miles before they reached Derbe,9 the whole journey from Syrian Antioch to Troas was a formidable hike of seven hundred miles.

 Why did the Spirit block preaching in Asia and Bithynia and encourage them instead to move on to Troas?
 Because He was leading them out of Asia Minor altogether.
 He wanted the gospel to make a great leap forward to another continent, the continent of Europe.
 Whereas Paul and Silas wanted to scour a small corner of the world, the Spirit wanted to advance as quickly as possible to the uttermost regions.

 At Troas, Paul had a vision during the night.
 He saw a man of Macedonia who called out, "Come over into Macedonia, and help us."
 The next day, Paul had no doubt that the vision came from God.
-Immediately they set sail.
+Immediately, the men set sail.
 Embarking from Troas, they went straight to the island of Samothrace, midway between Asia and Europe, and the next day they arrived at Neapolis, a port city in the province of Macedonia.

 Before leaving Asia, Paul and Silas added an important new member to their team.
-In verse 10, Luke uses the pronoun "we."
-This is the first occurrence of a first-person pronoun in the Book of Acts.
+The "we" in verse 10 is the first time this pronoun occurs in the Book of Acts.
 In a humble way, calling as little attention to himself as possible, Luke is revealing when he became Paul's faithful companion.
 Evidently he was in Troas when the missionary team arrived, and the hand of Providence brought him under their influence, so that he very soon decided to join them as another helper.
 Whether he was already a Christian when he met Paul, we do not know, but it is unlikely.

 Luke coming alongside Paul just before Paul’s departure for Europe was the beginning of a long and very productive relationship.
 For many years at the end of Paul’s ministry, Luke would accompany Paul and serve as his helper in the work of God.
 The doctor was God’s perfect provision for the apostle.
 Because of all the abuse his body suffered (2 Cor.
 11:23–28), Paul needed an attending physician.

-The small town of Neapolis served as seaport for Philippi, an important city just ten miles inland.
-Therefore after disembarking, the team headed straight for Philippi, intending to make it the first outpost in the gospel’s invasion of Europe.
+The small town of Neapolis served as seaport for Philippi, an important city just ten miles inland.14 Therefore after disembarking, the team headed straight for Philippi, intending to make it the first outpost of gospel advance in Europe.

 The First Convert in Europe

-Paul’s strategy in Philippi was doubtless the same he followed elsewhere.
-He intended to present the gospel first to Jews and God-fearers, but either Luke or someone he met after coming to the city informed him that it lacked a synagogue.
-Jewish law required a synagogue to be formed wherever at least ten men over households would be in regular attendance, but otherwise local Jews were to meet for worship at a place outdoors near a body of water, either a river or a sea.
-Therefore, on the next Sabbath, Paul and his companions went searching for the open-air meeting place of local believers in the God of Israel.
+Doubtless Paul’s intent in Philippi was to follow his usual strategy of presenting the gospel first to Jews and God-fearers.
+But either Luke or someone he met after coming to the city informed him that it lacked a synagogue.
+Jewish law did not permit formation of a synagogue unless at least ten men over households would be in regular attendance.18 Wherever no synagogue was available for gatherings, Jews keeping one venerable tradition met for worship at a place outdoors near a body of water, either a river or a sea.19 Therefore, on the next Sabbath, Paul and his helpers went searching for the open-air meeting place of local believers in the God of Israel.

-Whether because they learned its whereabouts from someone in the city or because they made a good guess, they looked first "out of the city by a river side."
-The reference is probably to the Gangites River, the closest to town, only about a mile and a half away on the west side.
-There they discovered a group of women who met for prayer every Sabbath.
-No doubt after introducing themselves in such a way as to assure the assembled women that they were qualified Jewish teachers, they began preaching Christ.
+Whether because they learned its whereabouts from someone in the city or because they made a good guess, Paul's team quickly found the local place of prayer.
+It was "out of the city by a river side."
+The reference is probably to the Gangites River, the closest to town, off to the west only about a mile and a half from the city center so that going back and forth fell within the limits of a Sabbath day's journey.26 There they discovered a group of women who met for prayer every Sabbath.
+After introducing themselves, doubtless in such a way as to assure the assembled women that they were qualified Jewish teachers, they began preaching Christ.

 One named Lydia, originally from Thyatira in Asia Minor but now a resident of Philippi, listened with special interest.
 She already "worshipped God," words implying that she was a gentile God-fearer.
 But God had not only brought her out of paganism and introduced her to the revelation of Himself in the Old Testament; he had prepared her to hear even fuller truth.
 Therefore when she heard the gospel, she believed it gladly.

 Soon after Lydia’s conversion, her household also came to Christ.
-Presumably among them were all relatives and servants living with her.
-Since there is no mention of a husband, we surmise that she was unmarried.
-Still, if she was a widow or separated from her husband, her household may have included children.
-Immediately she and her household were baptized, according to the practice of the early church.
+Presumably among them were all who lived with her, whether relatives or servants.
+Since there is no mention of a husband, we surmise that she was unmarried.33 Still, if she was a widow or separated from her husband, her household may have included children.
+Immediately, according to the practice of the early church, she and her household were baptized.

-With a heart full of gratitude to the messengers of the gospel, she insisted on giving them lodgings, and at last they agreed after she "constrained" (that is, "persuaded") them.
-Her ability to furnish the whole team with a place to stay suggests that she was wealthy.
+With a heart abounding in gratefulness to the messengers of the gospel, she insisted on giving them lodgings, and at last they agreed after she "constrained" them; that is, she kept making her offer until they accepted it.34 Her ability to furnish the whole team with a place to stay suggests that she was wealthy.35 The willingness of the apostles to take up residence in a woman's house leaves no doubt that it was full of people.

 An Attack of Satan